Q: How Do I schedule an initial visit or future office appointments

 Q: Why don't you take insurance?

-Dr. Jolene Brighten and other California Naturopathic Medical Doctors are not recognized providers for any insurance companies nor does Dr. Jolene Brighten, ND submit claims to insurance companies on your behalf.
+Dr. Jolene Brighten and other California Naturopathic Physicians are not recognized providers for any insurance companies nor does Dr. Jolene Brighten, ND submit claims to insurance companies on your behalf.
 We will however, provide you with the information necessary for you to submit your claim to your insurance company.
 This does not guarantee any coverage from your insurance company.

 Q: How can I get Invoices and Superbills to submit to insurance companies?